AndreaAFonseca/NetWatcher/README.md

 ![Demonstração de Conectividade](https://github.com/AndreaAFonseca/NetWatcher/blob/master/conexaoInternet.gif)

+### Acknowledgement
+I would like to thank Professor Jamilton Damasceno for mentoring me and providing me with the knowledge base for this project.

 ### Contributing
 Feel free to contribute with improvements, bug fixes, or new features.
 Open an issue or submit a pull request!